Bakuenjin/BeatSaber-JSON-Merger/README.md

 `Save path` is the path to the location you want the merged file to be placed at.

-Thats all basically, if you have any questions or future idea, I would recommend to ask me on Discord.
+Thats all basically, if you have any questions or ideas, I would recommend to ask me on Discord.